thawkins/edgedb_rust_listdatabases/README.md

 This example project is a very simple implementaion of a rust project that connects to and renders data from an edgedb database.

-It is should to be considered a "Hello world" examole for connecting to the DB system in rust.
+It is should to be considered a "Hello world" example for connecting to the DB system in rust.

 The application is a standalone version of the list-databases example code from the edgedb-client project

 [https://github.com/edgedb/edgedb-rust](https://github.com/edgedb/edgedb-rust)

+This code is property of the edgedb team and no rights are reserved by its use here. the sample is a convience for helping others get started.
 ## Prerequisits

-The sample assumes that you have the following items installed
+This sample assumes that you have the following items installed

 1. Rust language [Installing Rust](https://www.rust-lang.org/tools/install)
 2. EdgeDb [Installing edgedb](https://www.edgedb.com/install)